fairtracks/fairtracks.net/content/markdown/topics/topics-10-validation.md

 ---
 title: Validation and Augmentation
+ingress:
+  Validate your metadata document and augment it automatically by fetching human-readable entries

 img:
+  path:
     - images
     - topics
     - validation.png
   caption: Validate and augment a FAIRtracks document
-ingress:
-  Validate your metadata document and augment it automatically by fetching human-readable entries
 ---

 We developed the FAIRtracks standard and the associated ecosystem with the aim of fulfilling two